What causes E. coli Food Poisoning?

 The CDC uploads these fingerprints into a national subtyping database called PulseNet.
 When matches appear, it indicates that people were sickened by the same food product.
 When two or more people are sickened by the same food it is considered an outbreak.

-If the common food exposure is beef or poultry, USDA FSIS conducts a “traceback” investigation to trace the contaminated food back to its source, the farm to fork journey in reverse.
-When the producer of the food is identified, environmental samples from the facility where it was produced are collected for testing.
+If the common food exposure is beef or poultry, USDA FSIS conducts a “traceback” investigation to trace the contaminated food back to its source, the farm-to-fork journey in reverse.
+When the food producer is identified, environmental samples from the facility where it was produced are collected for testing.
 Products are also tested.

 If E. coli is found in a product and the fingerprint of the strain from the product matches the fingerprint of the strain cultured from patients, that is evidence that links the product to the outbreak.